If I want to dispute legal fees do I have to do so within a certain time period?

 What information should be detailed on my Solicitor’s Bill?

-Your bill should contain enough detailed information for you to be able decide whether or not your legal fees are reasonable.
+Your bill should contain enough detailed information for you to be able decide whether or not the solicitors bills rules are reasonable.
 As a minimum, it should show:

 The date(s) on or between which work has been completed